-Matthew Grouse, 21, just finished his third year at the Royal Conservatoire of Scotland, studying composition under the tutelage of David Fennessy and electro/acoustic composition with Dr Alistair Macdonald.
-His work regularly combines media and is often concerned with human frailties and the everyday.
-Another large source of inspiration comes from a love of film.
+Matthew Grouse, 21, is in his final year at the Royal Conservatoire of Scotland, studying composition under the tutelage of David Fennessy and Electro/Acoustic composition with Dr Alistair MacDonald.
+Matthew previously studied Jazz guitar with Kevin Mackenzie.

 Matthew has made work for a range of media including sound for moving image and film, theatre, dance and installation.
-His concert music has been performed or workshopped by artists including: Hebrides Ensemble; Red Note Ensemble; The Assembly Project; Gildas Quartet; MusicLab; Makaris Quartet; Dohnányi String Trio; Ramelli/Salvoni/Wilson Guitar Trio; RCS Big Band; The Composer's Collective; Sinae Lee (pianist); Lewis Banks (saxophonist) and Charlotte Heslop (mezzo).
+His concert music has been performed or workshopped by artists including: Royal Northern Sinfonia; Hebrides Ensemble; Red Note Ensemble; The Assembly Project; DeCoda Ensemble; Gildas Quartet; MusicLab; Makaris Quartet; Dohnányi String Trio; Ramelli/Salvoni/Wilson Guitar Trio; RCS Big Band; The Composer's Collective; Sinae Lee (pianist); Lewis Banks (saxophonist) and Charlotte Heslop (mezzo).

 2017 ended with Matthew being selected by Yaron Deutsch to take part in the 2018 Darmstadt summer courses and to write a new etude for electric guitar as part of a series of 12 commissioned short works which will be performed in the festival, including music by the likes of Rebecca Sauders, Pierluigi Billone and Chaya Czernowin.
 A 3 track EP of Matthew's electroacoustic work was recently selected for official release on the New York based label, Not Art Records.
 This will be available in 2018.